dshugarts/cvdiq_v1.2/README.md

 - [ ] Update metric algorithms to non-blood based and create separate blood-based form/report but without the score
 - [ ] Fix date display on charts to remove time
 - [ ] Update value moved to detailed report?
+- [ ] Remove gender from form and into signup process
+- [ ] Remove Age from data form and automatically generate from signup dob
+- [ ] Add account settings page on dashboard
+	- [ ] Change Password
+	- [ ] Source filestack
+	- [ ] Add Photo
+	- [ ] PDF Reporting
+- [ ] Refactor controllers and services
+- [ ] Remove console logs

 ## Echo
 - [ ] Refactor to starrhealth when angular material